This Article Continues From Part 3

 You already have what you’re looking for.

-For a long time I had thought of myself as a writer where, in fact, I’ve always been a messenger.
+Yet, for long periods of my life, I had thought of myself first and foremost as a writer where, in fact, I’ve always been a messenger.
 I saw myself as a storyteller, whereas storytelling was just my preferred platform for delivering my message.

 It could have been singing, or painting, or dancing, or acting, or any number of alternative platforms, but I had always been attracted to writing and storytelling as the means by which I wanted to get my message to the world.